Two steps backwards on IPv6 adoption in 2017

 After signing up for BunnyCDN, I tested and confirmed that IPv6 was unavailable right away when I signed up.
 There wasn’t any notices about IPv6 connectivity issues on BunnyCDN’s status page, blog, or Twitter stream so I reached out to support to inquire about it.
 One of my deciding factors when choosing a CDN for this website was BunnyCDN’s advertised IPv6 support, but IPv6 hasn’t been available on their platform since .

-It feels like a bit of a set back to revert to an IPv4 only website after successfully serving 18,8 % of monthly visitors over IPv6.
-Ultimately, I felt that it was worth the sacrifice and that my own interests and those of my visitors were better served by reducing page load times and reduced complexity offered by moving everything over to a content delivery network.
+It feels like a bit of a set back to revert to an IPv4 only website after successfully serving 18,8 % of its monthly visitors over IPv6.
+Ultimately, I felt that it was worth the sacrifice and that my own interests and those of my visitors were better served by reducing page load times and by the reduced complexity offered by moving everything over to a content delivery network.

 Home ISP off IPv6